The 20 Best Hajdu-Cheney Syndrome Doctors in China

 Wuhan, CN

-Xianwei Zhang practices in Wuhan, China.
+Xianwei Zhang practices practicing medicine in Wuhan, China.
 Zhang is rated as a Distinguished expert by MediFind in the treatment of Hajdu-Cheney Syndrome.
-Their top areas of expertise are Congenital Insensitivity to Pain with Anhidrosis, Anhidrosis, Hereditary Sensory Neuropathy Type 1 (HSN1), Hereditary Sensory and Autonomic Neuropathy Type 2, and Adenoidectomy.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Congenital Insensitivity to Pain with Anhidrosis, Anhidrosis, Hereditary Sensory Neuropathy Type 1 (HSN1), Hajdu-Cheney Syndrome, and Adenoidectomy.

 Distinguished in Hajdu-Cheney Syndrome